Dimitrije Davidović: Publishing pioneer

-Map called: "Territories inhabited by Servians".
-It forms a supplement to the first edition of the book: "History of the Servian People, edited by Dimitrije Davidovic," This map has appeared in Vienna in 1821.
+Map called: "Territories inhabited by Serbs".
+It forms a supplement to the first edition of the book: "History of the Serbian People, edited by Dimitrije Davidović," This map has appeared in Vienna in 1821.
 The map shows the ethnological boundaries of the Serbian people.

-The map "Territories inhabited by Servians", a supplement to the second edition of the book: "History of the Servian People".
+The map "Territories inhabited by Serbs", a supplement to the second edition of the book: "History of the Serbian People".
 This actualized map has appeared in Belgrade in 1846 and 1848, where it was published at the cost of the Serbian State.

 While studying medicine in Vienna in 1812, Dimitrije Davidović wanted to start a Serbian newspaper but could not get a license which was personally denied by Klemens von Metternich himself.
 About 1813, in conjunction with a fellow student, Dimitrije Frušić, he founded and edited a Serbian newspaper in Vienna called Novine serbske iz carstvujuščeg grada Viene (Serbian news from the Imperial City of Vienna), and Zabavnik (Entertainment), in which many interesting particulars respecting the literature and political history of Serbia was published.

 Like Stefan von Novaković, his predecessor, Davidović believed that any people who would like to be recognized as enlightened must have its national newspapers and magazines, which are essentially important for the four million Serbs living under the Habsburg yoke at the time.
-His Novine serbske iz carstvajuscega grada Viene (Serbian news from the Imperial City of Vienna)soon changed its direction from translations of travelogues, biographies, and writings on history to national issues (current events) and Serbian literature.
+His Novine serbske iz carstvajuscega grada Viene (Serbian news from the Imperial City of Vienna) soon changed its direction from translations of travelogues, biographies, and writings on history to national issues (current events) and Serbian literature.
 Among the contributors in his newspaper and magazine were Lukijan Mušicki, Sima Milutinović Sarajlija, Teodor Pavlović, Georgije Magarašević, Danilo Medaković and other prominent Serbian poets and writers.
 Both the newspaper and almanach were eventually suppressed by the Austrian government in 1821.
 He wrote Istorija Serbije (History of Serbia), 1813-1815 and what is now considered his best work, Srbijanka (Serbian Woman, 1826), an epic poem in praise of the liberation of Serbia, led by Karađorđe Petrović (1804) and Miloš Obrenović (1813).
 Serbian historiography at the revolutionary time of pre-romanticism, it is said, has no better representative than Simeon Piščević, right up to Dimitrije Davidović.

 His "History of the Serbian People", was published for the first time in Vienna in 1821, and supplemented by lawyer Jovan Hadžić, was reprinted in 1846 by Gligorije Vozarović.
 In 1848 the work was translated into French by Alfred Vigneron.